Medically Reviewed by Barrett Eubanks, M.D.

 - Dry eye syndrome.

-There are two types of phakic lenses, one that goes on top of your natural lens and one that goes beneath it.
+There are two types of phakic lenses, one that goes on top of your iris and one that goes beneath it.

 - Visian ICL: This lens was approved by the FDA in 2005 to help myopia ranging from -3.00 to -20.00 diopters.
 It is placed on top of the natural lens behind the iris.
 It is undetectable to the naked eye, and it is made from a soft, flexible material.

-- Verisyse: While the Visian lens goes on top of your lens, the Verisyse lens goes underneath it.
+- Verisyse: While the Visian lens goes underneath the iris, the Verisyse lens goes on top of it.
 This lens was approved by the FDA in 2004 for correcting moderate to severe nearsightedness, ranging from -5.00 diopters to -20.00 diopters.

 Who Is a Good Candidate for Phakic Lens Surgery?